jiwonhaha/METR/README.md

 ## Acknowledgement

-Opera is an open source project built upon [OpenMMLab](https://github.com/open-mmlab/).
+This project is an open source project built upon [OpenMMLab](https://github.com/open-mmlab/).
 We appreciate all the contributors who implement this flexible and efficient toolkits.

 ## Citations